marczaku/301-cpp-basics/cpp/1-hello-world.md

 </details>

+- Translates Source Code into CPU Instructions for one Architecture
-- Assembly Code is Human-Readable instructions for a certain CPU
+- Assembly Code is the Human-Readable version of those Instructions
 - This is what Programming used to look like before High-Level Programming Language
+- Only Source-Files are Compiled.
+Headers are not Compiled on their own.

 ### Assembler